 Death benefit guarantee: Segregated fund contracts also include a death benefit guarantee.
 The guarantee can be up to 100 per cent of your deposit, again reduced for withdrawals, depending on the type of contract selected and the age of the annuitant when the product is purchased.
 Your named beneficiary, who can be anyone – a family member, friend or charity – receives the death benefit in the event of death of the last surviving annuitant.
 As with maturity guarantees, some contracts “reset” the death benefit guarantee to lock in growth.

 Segregated fund fees: The guarantees and benefits of a segregated fund contract are a type of insurance, which you’re paying for.
 Segregated fund costs include management fees, insurance fees, operating costs and applicable sales tax.
 A contract might also include a charge for early withdrawal.

 Segregated fund contract who’s who

 Contract/policy owner: The person who enters into and owns a segregated fund contract.

-Beneficiary: The person(s) named on the segregated fund contract by the contract owner to receive the death benefit when the annuitant/insured passes away.
+Beneficiary: The person(s) named on the segregated fund contract by the contract owner to receive the death benefit when the last surviving annuitant/insured passes away.
 Your beneficiary can be anyone – a family member, a friend, or a charity.